DuendeInexistente/Cirque/README.md

 22/12/17: Made a few small corrections and tweaked the index (Visible in the sidebar) in preparation for adding new content.

 27/12/17: I wave off the year with new content.

+2/1/18: Restored the short stories, which I had removed from the summary at some point, and [added a new one](ShortStories/Tormento.md).